 Nadia Boulanger.

-From that small coincidence,
+from that small coincidence,

 Detailed version:

-*Registration is required to secure a seat.
+*Reservations are required to secure your seat.

 Program